 The mesoderm layer, the middle layer, is used to develop the heart and circulatory system, bones, cartilage, muscles and organs eventually.
 This week your little one’s heart divides into chambers in order to beat and pump blood.

 The endoderm, or the inner layer, is used to develop a simple tube that will later become the lungs, intestines, liver, pancreas, thyroid and bladder for your baby.

 At this time in embryo growth, the heart and very primitive circulatory system functions will form quite rapidly as needed by the growing baby.
 The placenta is growing so that it can nourish the growing baby with everything it needs from its mother.

 Received a positive pregnancy test yet?
 If so; congratulations!
 If not, this can be a very stressful time, looking for signs of pregnancy, running to the toilet to see if the period has started, squeezing the breasts to see if they are tender – and if they are, wonder if it is because you’ve squeezed them too much…

 Thought you were the only one behaving like a lunatic around the time when your period is due?
 Not at all!

-But if you are trying to conceive and your menstruation is late, chances are high that you soon get to know that you are pregnant!
+But if you are trying to conceive and your menstruation is late, chances are that you soon will get to know if you are pregnant!